learn-co-curriculum/java-mod-5-sql-join/README.md

 However, suppose we want to display **every** pet, along with their owner information *if there is an owner*.

-The code `x INNER JOIN y on x.fk_id = y.id` only includes rows from table `x` that have a non-null value in the foreign key column `x.fk_id`.
-We can use a different type of join called a `LEFT OUTER JOIN` to include every row in `x` whether the foreign key is null or not.

-The code `x LEFT OUTER JOIN y on x.fk_id = y.id`  includes all rows in `x` since `x` is on the left of the JOIN operator.
-If we want every row in table `y`, we would use `RIGHT OUTER JOIN`.

 For our `pet` and `owner` tables, the query would be: